James Quinlan

 My current research interest is numerical linear algebra for high-performance computing.
 The focus is the design, analysis, implementation, and experimental evaluation of software and algorithms that use low-precision arithmetic to address the fundamental problem of solving systems of linear equations, Ax = b, that arise in a wide range of science and engineering applications.

 James Quinlan joined the department in August 2023.
 He received his Ph.D. in Computational Sciences under the direction of James Lambers, where he developed a stencil selection algorithm with an adaptive mesh refinement method for upscaling transmissibility in subsurface flow simulations.
-Applications of this work include controlling groundwater contamination and predicting sequestered carbon dioxide escape rates.
+This work has applications in controlling groundwater contamination and predicting sequestered carbon dioxide escape rates.

 His current research interest is numerical linear algebra for high-performance computing and deep learning.